Skip to main content

 I’ve been overwhelmed with school and feel my mental health declining, what can I do to feel better?

-Struggling with mental health is difficult, but you are not alone!
+Struggling with mental health challenges may be difficult, but you are not alone!
 Dalhousie offers a wide variety of mental health supports.
-These include resiliency training, one-on-one counselling, group counselling, same day appointments, and on-going counselling.
+These include resiliency training, one-on-one counselling, group counselling, same-day counselling appointments, on-going counselling, and appointments with our nurses and physicians who can support you.

 Learn more about the mental health resources available to you as a Dalhousie student.